-Prior to joining UPS, Maria served as U.S. Custom and Border Protection’s (CBP) Senior Advisor to the Commissioner for Trade and Private Sector Engagement and Director for the Office of Trade Relations.
-Maria assumed this role, after serving as the Assistant Commissioner for CBP’s Office of Public Affairs.
+Prior to joining UPS, Mrs. Boyce served as U.S. Customs and Border Protection’s (CBP) Senior Advisor to the Commissioner for Trade and Private Sector Engagement and Director for the Office of Trade Relations.
+Mrs. Boyce assumed this role after serving as the Assistant Commissioner for CBP’s Office of Public Affairs.

-Maria was also the Small Business Ombudsman for CBP and as such served as the Regulatory Fairness Representative for the agency responsible for performing as the liaison between the international trading community and senior CBP managers.
+Mrs. Boyce was also the Small Business Ombudsman and Regulatory Fairness Representative for CBP, serving as a liaison between the international trading community and senior CBP managers.

-Before joining the federal government, Maria served as President of the Border Trade Alliance, a Phoenix-based organization that represents two million stakeholders involved in border and trade issues in the U.S., Canada and Mexico.
-While there, she helped develop and advocate for key border policy topics impacting the US-Mexico and US-Canada borders.
+Before joining the federal government, Mrs. Boyce served as President of the Border Trade Alliance, a non-profit organization that represents 2 million stakeholders involved in border and trade issues in the U.S., Canada and Mexico.

-A native of Bogotá, Colombia, Maria is fluent in Spanish and is conversational in French.
-She grew up living in five different countries in Latin America (Honduras, Costa Rica, Nicaragua, Ecuador, Panama and Colombia).
-She received her bachelor’s degree in finance and international relations from the Universidad Externado de Colombia.
-She also received a certificate from the Harvard Kennedy School of Government for completing the Strategic Management for Regulatory and Enforcement Agencies Executive Course.
+A native of Bogotá, Colombia, Mrs. Boyce is fluent in Spanish and conversational in French.
+She earned a bachelor’s degree in finance and international relations from the Universidad Externado de Colombia.
+She has also earned a certificate from the Harvard Kennedy School of Government for completing the Strategic Management for Regulatory and Enforcement Agencies Executive Course.